-Consistent with our measure tracking arbitrage activity, Appendix Table A1 shows that CoBAR is persistent in event time.
-Specifically, the correlation between CoBARmeasured in year 0 and year 1 for the same set of stocks is 0.14.
-In fact, year 0 CoBARremains highly correlated with subsequent values of CoBAR for the same stocks all the way out to year 3.
+Consistent with our measure tracking arbitrage activity, Web Appendix Table A1 shows that CoBAR is persistent in event time.
+Specifically, the correlation between CoBAR measured in year 0 and year 1 for the same set of stocks is 0.14.
+In fact, year 0 CoBAR remains highly correlated with subsequent values of CoBAR for the same stocks all the way out to year 3.
 The average value of CoBAR remains high as well.
 Recall that in year 0, the average excess correlation is 0.10.
-We find that in years 1, 2, and 3, the average excess correlation of these same stocks remains around 0.07.
+We find that in years 1, 2, and 3, the average excess correlation of these same stocks remains around 0.07.10

-IV.A.
+4.1.
 Determinants of CoBAR

 To confirm that our measure of beta-arbitrage is sensible, we estimate regressions forecasting CoBAR with four variables that are often used to proxy for arbitrage activity.
-The first variable we use is the aggregate institutional ownership (Inst Own) of the lowbeta decile-i.e., stocks in the long leg of the beta strategy-based on 13F filings.
-We include institutional ownership as these investors are typically considered smart money, at least relative to individuals, and we focus on their holdings in the low-beta decile as we do not observe their short positions in the high-beta decile.
-We also include the assets under management (AUM) of long-short equity hedge funds, the prototypical arbitrageur.
-We further include a measure of the past profitability of beta-arbitrage strategies, the realized four-factor alpha of Frazzini and Pedersen's BAB factor.
+The first variable we use is the aggregate institutional ownership (Inst Own) of the low-beta decile-that is, stocks in the long leg of the beta strategy-based on 13F filings.
+We include institutional ownership, as these investors are typically considered smart money, at least relative to individuals, and we focus on their holdings in the low-beta decile, as we do not observe their short positions in the high-beta decile.
+We also include the AUMs of long-short equity hedge funds, the prototypical arbitrageur.
+We further include a measure of the past profitability of beta-arbitrage strategies, the realized four-factor alpha of Frazzini and Pedersen's bettingagainst-beta (BAB) factor.
 Intuitively, more arbitrageurs should be trading the low-beta strategy after the strategy has performed well in recent past.
-Finally, we include in the regressions a list of variables that have been shown to predict future beta-arbitrage returns: the expected inflation in Cohen, Polk, and Vuolteenaho (2005), the sentiment index of Baker and Wurgler (2006, 2007), aggregate disagreement about long-term growth following Hong and Sraer (2016), the Ted spread and its daily volatility in Frazzini and Pedersen (2014), as well the financial sector leverage of Chen and Lu (2019).
-We measure these variables contemporaneously with CoBAR as we will be running horse races against these variables in our subsequent analysis.
+Finally, we include in the regressions a list of variables that have been shown to